captainalabi/DTO-Pattern-Demo/README.md

 # DTO-Pattern-Demo
-Demonstrates how to use DTO Patterb with a simple student app
+Demonstrates how to use DTO Pattern with a simple student app.
+Uses record as DTO class, lombok and more